Registration Deadline: October 21

 Participants will experience a slow, mindful walk through the forest while being guided to a full sensory experience.
 Participants will be invited into both a personal, reflective experience and an opportunity to share their observations with their fellow walkers.

 The program will be a 2 1/2 hour guided walk with a certified guide of Forest Bathing.
 We will cover under a mile over easy terrain with frequent stops.
 This walk will be suitable for most ability levels.
-We will begin and end in the parking lot at the Wilson Mills Trailhead in North Chagrin Reservation.

 Read more frequently asked questions about forest bathing below.

 About the Instructor: Mary Alice Mastrovito